(This post will take you about 5 minutes to read)

 I run workshops on blogging, boosting your business with a book, SEO and occasionally social media content (among other topics) – areas all dependent on generating great content and telling a story that your customers will love.

 After all, people don’t just buy people, they buy stories.

-There are a few questions that regularly crop up – here’s 4 of my Frequently Asked Questions about content marketing:
+There are a few questions that regularly crop up – here are 4 of my Frequently Asked Questions about content marketing:

 1) What’s the ideal length for a blog post?

 There are two schools of thought on this: either, blog little and often, or create long blog articles stuffed with keywords.

 There is a mounting body of evidence that 3,000+ words articles are popular, but writing a dissertation regularly is a big ask for most of us!

 Personally, I believe 500 – 1,000 words is ideal.

 Less than 500 and it’s difficult to tackle a topic in any meaningful depth, more than 1,000 takes too long to read if you’re busy and readers will either skim through or give up part way.